hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 features and technical improvements such as improved performance and Intel Optane DC Support and encryption at rest.

-Going forward, we intend to make shorter, more frequent releases to bring new features to users quicker.

 ## Breaking Changes and Migration Guide

 As part of 4.0, we've also done some house cleaning and as a result some